Paul Budde

 The emergence of the rural elite

 With the arrival of the Carolingians a change to the land payments system was introduced.
-Charles Martel, didn’t want to fall in the same trap the Merovingian kings fell into, who saw their wealth basis (landownership) rapidly eroding through land donations and immunities.
+Charles Martel, didn’t want to fall in the same trap the Merovingian kings fell into, who saw their wealth basis (landownership) rapidly eroding through heritage divisions, land donations and immunities.
 Charles changed the system in one of fiefdom.
 In order to not loose ownership, land and privileges were given in fief and at least initially was only for a certain duration (lifetime) slowly unavoidably however, hereditary crept into this system.
 It wasn’t until trade started to create a monetary economic system that money started to replace land as the basis of wealth.

-During the 6th and early 7th century we also see a more defined split amongst the Germanic tribes.
+During the 6th and early 7th century we also see a more defined split among the Germanic tribes.
 The Frisii occupied the coastal areas above the main rivers all the way to river Elbe in the east.
 The Franks were situated below the main rivers with Nijmegen the boarder town, further to the east the Saxons held power.
 All three groups formed through etnogeneses (combining different tribes into new ethnic groups).
 Over time these different groups were further combined into what would become the Low Countries.

 The organisation was still very much along the lines of the Germanic tribal arrangements.
 Decisions were taken by the ‘freemen’ (vicini, ceorls, liberi homines) within the tribes during their regular assemblies (ding/mallus/campus) where the freemen decided about the upcoming raids as well as all other major decisions that needed to be made as a community.
 All freemen were also obliged to provide fyrd (heervaart, leidang) their participation in a sort of short term militia.